cghernan/cghernan.github.io/_pages/research.md

 resulting PROM-ANN/GP can be efficiently hyperreduced using any well-established hyperreduction method.
 Hence, unlike many other ANN-based model-order reduction approaches, the PROM-ANN/GP concept is practical for large-scale and industry-relevant computational problems.
 The concept has demonstrated the computational tractability of its offline stage and the superior wall clock time performance of its online stage for a large-scale, parametric, two-dimensional, model problem that is representative of shock-dominated unsteady flow problems.
+The PROM-ANN concept has also successfully been applied to the double-cone hypersonic benchmark problem.

 Turbulence dynamics

-A generalised quasilinear (GQL) approximation (Marston et al., Phys.
-Rev. Lett., vol. 116, 2016, 104502) is applied to turbulent channel flow at Reτ≃1700
-(Reτ is the friction Reynolds number), with emphasis on the energy transfer in the streamwise wavenumber space.
-The flow is decomposed into low- and high-streamwise-wavenumber groups, the former of which is solved by considering the full nonlinear equations whereas the latter is obtained from the linearised equations around the former.
-It is found that the QL model (one streamwise mode) exhibits a considerably reduced multi-scale behaviour at the given moderately high Reynolds number.
+In the field of Turbulence, my research has focused on the identification on linear and nonlinear mechanisms in wall-bounded shear flows.
+My work pioneered the use of quasilinear approximations as an interventional tool to suppress certain triadic nonlinear interactions like the energy cascade and inverse energy transfer in the near-wall region.
+In particular, I applied the generalized quasilinear (GQL) approximation (Marston et al., PRL 2016) to turbulent channel flow at high friction Reynolds numbers (Reτ≃1700), with emphasis on the energy transfer in the streamwise wavenumber space.
+The flow is decomposed into low- and high-streamwise-wavenumber groups, the former of which is solved by considering the full nonlinear equations whereas the latter is obtained from the linearized equations around the former.
+I found that the QL model (one streamwise mode) exhibits a considerably reduced multi-scale behaviour at the given moderately high Reynolds number.
 This is improved significantly by the GQL approximation which incorporates only a few more streamwise Fourier modes into the low-wavenumber group, and it reasonably well recovers the distance-from-the-wall scaling in the turbulence statistics and spectra.
-Finally, it is proposed that the energy transfer from the low- to the high-wavenumber group in the GQL approximation, referred to as the ‘scattering’ mechanism, depends on the neutrally stable leading Lyapunov spectrum of the linearised equations for the high-wavenumber group.
+I proposed that the energy transfer from the low- to the high-wavenumber group in the GQL approximation, referred to as the ‘scattering’ mechanism, depends on the neutrally stable leading Lyapunov spectrum of the linearized equations for the high-wavenumber group.

-Continuing from Part 1 (Hernández et al., J. Fluid Mech., vol. 936, 2022, A33), a generalised quasilinear (GQL) approximation is studied in turbulent channel flow using a flow decomposition defined with spanwise Fourier modes: the flow is decomposed into a set of low-wavenumber spanwise Fourier modes and the rest high-wavenumber modes.
+using a flow decomposition defined with spanwise Fourier modes: the flow is decomposed into a set of low-wavenumber spanwise Fourier modes and the rest high-wavenumber modes.
 This decomposition leads to the nonlinear low-wavenumber group that supports the self-sustaining process within the given integral length scales, whereas the linearised high-wavenumber group is not able to do so, unlike the GQL models in Part 1, which place a minimal mathematical description for the self-sustaining process across all integral scales.
 Despite not being able to support the self-sustaining process in the